taka-wang/modbusd/README.md

 Modbus master daemon

 - Support doxygen style comments.
-- ZMQ is a high-level message library, you can plug in your own socket implemetations without losing the core functionalities.
+- ZeroMQ is a high-level message library, you can replace it with your own data bus implementations without losing the core functionalities.

 ## TOC